Monday, May 2, 2011

 • High concentrations of sulphur dioxide (SO2) affects breathing and may aggravate existing respiratory and cardiovascular disease.
 Sensitive populations include asthmatics, individuals with bronchitis or emphysema, children and the elderly.

-Some other gases that are harmful to humans:
+Some other gases that are harmful to humans.
+Click on each

 No comments: